wufoo/docs/source/includes/_reports.md

 }
 ```

-This endpoint retrieves a specific report.
+This request returns a specific report.
 To identify the desired report, you can either use the report hash or the report title.

 ### HTTP Request